TimoStroehlein/dhbw-bigdata-mtg/README.md

 Airflow contains one DAG called MTG, that performs all steps.
 All files are stored within HDFS and operations on those files are being executed with PySpark.

+This job should run on a daily basis.
+On the long term and depending on the use case, old HDFS directories might need to be cleaned up to free up storage space.

 The MTG DAG performs the following steps:

 ### hdfs_mkdir_raw_cards